Pradip-Kathiriya/Superimposing-Image-and-3D-cube-on-Video-Frame-Using-Homography-and-Pose-Estimation-/proj1_pradip/ReadMe.txt

 2. Run part1a.py file : Implementation of Fourier Transform to detect Ar tag in the single video frame
 3. Run part1b.py file : Implementation of corner detection scheme to detect corner of Ar tag, identify its orientation,rotate it to upside down and decode                         Ar tag using given decoding scheme.
 4. Run part2a.py file : Superimpose the given image in place of Ar tag in each video frame.
-5. Run part2b.py file : Superimpoes virtual 3D cube above the Ar tag.
+5. Run part2b.py file : Superimpose virtual 3D cube above the Ar tag.
 This is simplest implementation of virutal reality.